Team Building Activities for Preschool Teachers

 • What would the title of your autobiography be?

-• What fictional family would you be a member of?
+• What fictional family would you join as a member?

 Obstacle course

-An obstacle course can be a great way to perk up after a lunch break and give everyone a chance to get some fresh air.
-Set up an obstacle course for your team to traverse.
+An obstacle course serves as a great way to perk up after a lunch break and give everyone a chance to get some fresh air.
+Set up a simple obstacle course for your team to traverse.
 You can use jump ropes as balance beams, milk crates to step or jump over, or hula hoops as stepping stones.
-Don’t worry; the obstacle course doesn’t need to be too elaborate or challenging.
+Do not worry; the obstacle course does not need to be too elaborate or challenging.

 Pair people up in groups of two, and then blindfold one person.
-The person without the blindfold will have to help guide the blindfolded person through the course.
-This is a great way for your team to practice their communication—and listening—skills.
+The person without the blindfold helps guide the blindfolded person through the course.
+This provides a great way for your team to practice their verbal communication and active listening skills.

 Deserted island